DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 ### Padding For Client Queries Over UDP

 Before encryption takes place, queries are padded according to the ISO/IEC 7816-4 standard.
-Padding begins with a single byte holding the value `0x80`, succeeded by any number of `NUL` bytes.
+Padding begins with a single byte holding the value `0x80`, followed by any number of `NUL` bytes.

 `<client-query>` `<client-query-pad>` MUST be at least `<min-query-len>` bytes.
 In this context, `<client-query>` represents the original client query, while `<client-query-pad>` denotes the added padding.